International Scientific Committee on Cultural Landscapes

-About
+Background

-UNESCO has defined cultural landscapes as "the combined works of nature and man [sic]."
-The ISCCL, composed of scientific experts from around the world, functions to advise "ICOMOS on matters relating to the identification, documentation, assessment, conservation and presentation of cultural landscapes, including those that are nominated or designated as World Heritage sites."
+UNESCO has defined cultural landscapes as "the combined works of nature and man [sic]".
+The ISCCL, composed of scientific experts from around the world, functions to advise "ICOMOS on matters relating to the identification, documentation, assessment, conservation and presentation of cultural landscapes, including those that are nominated or designated as World Heritage sites".
 The committee develops statements and principles as guidance for both World Heritage and as technology transfer for cultural landscape management worldwide.
-The committee functions and work are governed by the Eger-Xi’an Principles for The International [Scientific] Committees of ICOMOS, as adopted in July 2008.
+The committee functions and work are governed by the Eger-Xi'an Principles for The International [Scientific] Committees of ICOMOS, as adopted in July 2008.

 The focus of UNESCO World Heritage designation has turned more recently to the importance of cultural landscapes as the bridge between the designation and protection of both natural heritage and cultural heritage sites.
 Although Natural Heritage sites are evaluated by IUCN (International Union for Conservation of Nature), more recently there has been a co-operative effort between ICOMOS and IUCN to designate and manage sites in tandem.

 History

 The parent organization of the ISCCL, the International Council on Monuments and Sites (ICOMOS) was established in 1965.
 However, it was not until 1971 that the ISCCL was first established with an initial focus on gardens.
 The broadening of focus to cultural landscapes in 1999 reflected a changing understanding of the role of landscapes in culture and heritage, and as the link between humans and nature.
 The Committee is well known for its work to produce the ICOMOS Florence Charter on Historic Gardens (1982), which at the time was innovative for the recognition of dynamic plant assemblages in historic gardens as a form of 'monument'.